ewitulsk/PismoProtocol/frontend/README.md

 NEXT_PUBLIC_INDEXER_URL="http://localhost:3001"
 ```

-**Note:** Remember to replace placeholder values with your actual configuration details.
+**Note:** Remember to replace the example values with your actual configuration details.

 ## Pages Overview

 ### Home Page
 The landing page provides an introduction to Pismo Protocol with links to the Trading Platform and Vault Management.
 It showcases the key features of the platform:
-- Trade Synthetic Assets
+- Trade Perpetuals
 - Earn Yield
 - Manage Risk

 ### Trading Page
 The trading interface allows users to:
-- View price charts for different synthetic assets
+- View price charts for different perpetual markets
 - Select different timeframes for the chart
 - Monitor account health
 - Manage collateral positions
 - Execute trades

-The trading chart is currently implemented as a placeholder using TradingView widget integration with Pyth Network price feeds.
+The trading chart is implemented using TradingView widget integration with Pyth Network price feeds.

 ### Vault Page
 The vault management interface allows users to: